How to take a passport photo with an iPhone

 Why does my iPhone photo look different on the computer screen?

-iPhones save photos in HEIC format by default, which most portals do not accept.
-They also apply a wide colour profile that prints differently on photo paper.
-Export as JPEG through our tool to standardise both.
+iPhones save photos in HEIC format by default and apply a wide colour profile that prints differently on photo paper.
+Whether HEIC is accepted depends on the portal: the USA online passport renewal takes JPG, JPEG, PNG, HEIC and HEIF, while plenty of others take JPEG only.
+Export as JPEG through our tool to standardise both the format and the colour.

 Related guides